 Working on ships isn’t one of the easiest jobs in the world.
 It is a taxing profession that needs every ounce of energies at all time.
-That is why fatigue on ship is one of the major concerns for seafarers.
-And that is why ship working hours become a very important aspect of not only a vessel’s working but efficiency of its crew and officers too.
+That is why fatigue on the ship is one of the major concerns for seafarers.
+And that is why ship working hours become a very important aspect of not only a vessel’s working but the efficiency of its crew and officers too.

 To begin with, according to IMO, Work hours are defined as the number of hours for which a seafarer is required to be on duty, on account of the vessel where he/she is employed or to be at disposal of a superior outside the crew’s quarters.

 Hours of rest on vessels are defined as hours outside hours of work.
 These hours do not include the intermittent breaks.

 The legal limit on how many hours to work on ships is put by the International Labor Organization, taking into consideration the needs of the marine industry.

 ILO Maritime Labor Convention states that a number of ship working hours should be: